 Step: 6 Now, from the middle of the iTunes Window, select the App, in which you want to add the file.
-(Basically, the file will get copied into that Apps Folder.)
+(Basically, the file will get copied into that app’s Folder.)

-2. Transfer files wirelessly using Infuse 6.
+3. Transfer files wirelessly using Infuse or VLC.

 Transfer Files from Windows PC to iPad using Infuse 6.

-Select Files that you want to transfer, and, click on Open.
+Select the Files that you want to transfer, and, click on Open.
 That’s it, the File transfer process will now get started.

 Note: There is one bad thing about this app.
-You can’t transfer files from iPad to PC.
+You can’t transfer files from an iPad to a PC.
 And, if you want that.
 Then, Xender or SHAREit might be the best options for you.

-3. Use iCloud, to Transfer Files.
+4. Use iCloud, to Transfer Files.

 If you have a high-speed internet connection.
-Then, this method is gonna be best for you. iCloud basically allow users to store data like photos, music, documents on remote servers.
-So that, users can download it on iPad OS, iOS, macOS and even on Windows Devices.
-So, to transfer files from Windows PC to your iPad.
+Then, this method is gonna be best for you. iCloud basically allows users to store data like photos, music, and documents on remote servers.
+So that, users can download it on iPad OS, iOS, macOS, and even Windows Devices.
+So, to transfer files from a Windows PC to your iPad.
 You need to upload the file on iCloud Drive through the Web Browser.
-And, you can download that file locally in your iPad by going into Files > iCloud Drive.
+And, you can download that file locally on your iPad by going into Files > iCloud Drive.
 This whole process is super easy.